Xophmeister/words-of-the-day/README.md

 "Potatoes are not fruit.
 They are insects."

 The scratching of the pen stopped.
-The room became deathly silent as the cabinet of henchmen nervously looked up towards their leader for direction.
+The room became deathly silent as the mischief of henchmen nervously looked up towards their leader for direction.
 She remained unfazed, perhaps with the very slightest hint of a furrowed brow, and began patiently flicking through the pages of *the book*.